L

 lethologica (noun)

 The inability to remember a particular word or name.
-(OD)
+(NOA)

 leviathan (noun)